WebOrigami/docs/src/content/framework/intro0.md

 ## Option 1: Web-hosted Glitch editor

-Glitch is a code editor intended for a general audience, including hobbyists and content creators whose primary profession is _not_ software programming.
+Glitch is a code editor intended for a general audience, including hobbyists and content creators whose primary profession isn't software programming.

 <span class="tutorialStep"></span> Open the
 <a href="https://glitch.com/edit/#!/origami-framework-intro" target="_blank">tutorial project on Glitch</a>